donna-creason/donna-creason/README.md

 </a>

    ## 📫 How to reach me
-   Thanks for visiting.
-I'd love to connect!
-If you have an immediate need or request, the best and quickest way to reach me is via email (donna@contentifulstrategies.com)
+   Thanks for visiting. <a href="https://www.linkedin.com/company/contentiful-strategies-llc" target="_blank">Let's stay connected!</a> If you have an immediate need or request, the best and quickest way to reach me is via email (donna@contentifulstrategies.com).

+   One last note: Check back often because I'll be adding new and exciting projects monthly!